ygfalcon/Solsniper-zero/README.md

    The scanner uses the BirdEye API when `BIRDEYE_API_KEY` is set.
 If the key is missing, it will fall back to scanning the blockchain directly using the RPC endpoint specified by `SOLANA_RPC_URL` and will query on-chain volume and liquidity metrics for discovered tokens.
+This endpoint must expose a WebSocket interface; `http(s)` URLs are automatically converted to their `ws(s)` equivalents when streaming the mempool.
    To use BirdEye, export the API key:

    ```bash